 - Make a clean area.
 Sanitize an area to put groceries that you’ve cleaned.
 Let them dry then put them away.

 - Wipe down packaging.
 While there’s no current link between food packaging and becoming infected with COVID-19, the virus can live on surfaces for one to three days.
-Wiping down packages with a disinfectant wipe or a cloth dampened with bleach solution can be a good extra measure of protection.
+Wiping down packages with a disinfectant wipe or a cloth dampened with a bleach solution can be a good extra measure of protection.

 - Wash your produce.
-Fill your sink with water, remove produce from any packaging, discard the packaging, then soak all produce.
+Fill your sink with water, remove products from any packaging, discard the packaging, then soak all produce.
 If it has skin, such as apples or melons, scrub for 20 seconds before putting it away.

 - Wash your reusable bags.
 If they’re cloth, wash them in your washing machine.
 If they’re made of another material, wipe them down with disinfectant.